simonewebdesign/simonewebdesign/source/_posts/2014-01-29-install-sublime-text-3-on-fedora-20.md

 ```

 - Update (10 March 2014): I made some improvements to the script so I generated a new link.
-- Update (16 March 2014): The script stopped working because GitHub is now doing a redirect to another domain (see <a href="https://developer.github.com/changes/2014-04-25-user-content-security/" rel="external nofollow">their post</a> if you're interested).
+- Update (16 March 2014): The script stopped working because GitHub is now doing a redirect to another domain (see <a href="https://developer.github.com/changes/2014-04-25-user-content-security/" rel="external">their post</a> if you're interested).
 Added the `-L` flag to fix the issue.
-- Update (1 September 2014): I've updated the script to install the latest build and made a new blog post, <a href="/install-sublime-text-3-on-linux/" rel="external nofollow">check it out</a>.
+- Update (1 September 2014): I've updated the script to install the latest build and made a new blog post, <a href="/install-sublime-text-3-on-linux/" rel="external">check it out</a>.
 - Update (12 July 2015): Updated the script again to work with the latest version of Fedora.
 - Final update (7 July 2020): I meant to update this ages ago, but Sublime Text now officially provides builds for all common Linux distros.
-Here's the <a href="https://www.sublimetext.com/docs/3/linux_repositories.html#dnf" rel="external nofollow">dnf package</a> for Fedora.
+Here's the <a href="https://www.sublimetext.com/docs/3/linux_repositories.html#dnf" rel="external">dnf package</a> for Fedora.